Yves Trudeau (biker): Lennoxville massacre

-Trudeau testified in 1985 that West End Gang chieftain Frank "Dunie" Ryan's successor, Allan "The Weasel" Ross, had offered to pay him $200,000 to eliminate Ryan's killers and he had been paid $25,000 dollars in advance.
+Trudeau testified in 1985 that West End Gang chieftain Frank "Dunie" Ryan's successor, Allan "The Weasel" Ross, had offered to pay him $200,000 to eliminate Ryan's killers and he had been paid $25,000 in advance.
 When Trudeau tried to collect the rest of the $200,000 after killing April and Lelièvre, Ross told him he should go collect the money from the Halifax and Sorel chapters of the Hells Angels who owned the West End Gang drug debts, saying he would forgive those debts if those chapters paid the money to Trudeau instead.

 The president of the Hells Angels Halifax chapter, David "Wolf" Carroll, paid Trudeau $98,000.
 Carroll later learned that the Laval chapter was actually entitled to one-quarter of the money, and that Trudeau had used the extra money to support his cocaine addiction.
 As the Halifax chapter was much poorer than the Laval chapter, Trudeau's behavior was considered to be especially crass.
 Trudeau's stealing from the Halifax chapter led directly to the Lennoxville massacre of March 1985.
 Trudeau's stealing from the Halifax chapter only added to the resentment many Hells Angels already felt towards members of the North Chapter.
 Other Hells Angels felt that the North Chapter bikers were too wild and uncontrollable.
 They often used drugs they were supposed to sell and were suspected of cheating other chapters out of drug profits.
 A decision was made by Lessard to liquidate the North Chapter, in what would be known in biker history as the Lennoxville massacre.
+Réjean Lessard, the president of the Sorel chapter, met with Georges "Bo-Boy" Beaulieu, the president of the Sherbrooke chapter, and David "Wolf" Carroll, the president of the Halifax chapter, to plan the liquidation of the Laval chapter.

 A meeting was set up at the Sherbrooke Chapter's clubhouse in Lennoxville on 24 March 1985.
 At that gathering, five members of the North Chapter were shot to death, wrapped in sleeping bags, and dumped in the St. Lawrence River.
 The others were allowed to live and were absorbed into the Montreal South chapter.
 Trudeau was supposed to be at that meeting, but had enrolled in a detoxification program the week before.
 He later said he wanted to clean himself up, because he knew what happened to members who were always high.
-News of the North Chapter slaughter soon reached Trudeau at the detox centre in Oka, and Trudeau received a visit from a Montreal Chapter representative.
+News of the North Chapter slaughter soon reached Trudeau at the detox centre in Oka, and Trudeau received a visit from a Montreal Chapter representative, Normand Hamel.
 Trudeau was told that he was out of the club and would have to have his club tattoos removed.